10 Types of Whitewater Rafts: Choosing the Perfect Raft

 Oar/Paddle Combo Rafts

 If you're seeking a lot of control, especially on high-volume rivers, an oar/paddle combo raft is an excellent choice, sure to make for some of your best rafting trips.
-This setup combines the power of oars using a more petite stern-mounted frame with the versatility of additional paddlers, allowing for extra power versus precise maneuvering in challenging conditions.
+This setup combines the power of rafting oars using a more petite stern-mounted frame with the versatility of additional paddlers, allowing for extra power versus precise maneuvering in challenging conditions.

 Gear Rafts